 - Allow loaf to cool in pan on top of a wire rack for at least 30 minutes (I cooled 4 hours) before turning out onto rack to cool completely before glazing.

-Adapted from Blueberry Yogurt Cake with Lemon Vanilla Glaze
+- Recipe adapted from my Blueberry Yogurt Cake with Lemon Vanilla Glaze.

 Lemon Lemonies – Like brownies, but made with lemon and white chocolate!
 Dense, chewy, not cakey and packed with big, bold lemon flavor!

 Lightened Up Blueberry Lemon Pound Cake — No BUTTER in this healthier cake with big juicy blueberries and refreshing lemon!
 It’s a keeper!

 Lemon Cupcakes with Lemon Cream Cheese Frosting – Soft, fluffy, moist, very lemony cupcakes from scratch!
 Easy one-bowl, no-mixer recipe for cupcakes that taste like they’re from a bakery!

 The Best Lemon Bars – Truly the best lemon bars I’ve ever had!

 Lemon Blueberry Bundt Cake with Lemon Glaze – Almost more berries than cake in this soft, fluffy cake!

 Soft and Chewy Lemon Cookies — Packed with big, bold lemon flavor for all you lemon lovers!
 They’re soft, chewy and not at all cakey!